-It is the policy of the College to inform students and parents of their Family Educational Rights and Privacy Act (FERPA) rights and how to pursue them.
+It is the policy of the college to inform students and parents of their Family Educational Rights and Privacy Act (FERPA) rights and how to pursue them.
 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

-(1) The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
+(1) The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.

 A student should submit to the registrar, dean, division chair, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
-The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
+The college official will plan for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the college official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.